rohanpandey6/acme-widget-pos/README.md

 # acme-widget-pos
-Proof of concept for a POS system
+Interactive CLI based Proof of concept for a POS system